IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/communications/configure-the-communications-plugin.md

 - The communications plugin default configuration [Default communications plugin configuration](communications-plugin-default-configuration)
 - Change the communications plugin configuration [Change the communications plugin configuration](change-the-communications-plugin-configuration)

-## communications plugin default configuration
+## Communications plugin default configuration

 The communications plugin default configuration is defined as a resource file that contains configuration keys and their values.
 The following keys and values are defined in the communications plugin: